jersey99/earth/README.md

 This is a fork of https://github.com/cambecc/earth

 The ultimate goal here is to:

-1. Make any scalar or vector field dataset of the earth, easily attachable to the workflow of this project and hence visualize it easily.
+1. Make any scalar or vector field dataset of the earth easily attachable to the workflow of this project and hence visualize it.

 2. Merge with the main project.

 Let's see if this is possible.